vivekagr/AWS-SAA-C02-Course/README.md

 #### Lambda Architecture

-Best practice is to make it very small and very specialized.
+- Best practice is to make it **very small** and **very specialized**
-Lambda function code, when executed is known as being **invoked**.
+- Lambda function code, when executed is known as being **invoked**.
-When invoked, it runs inside a runtime environment that matches the language the script is written in.
+  - When invoked, it runs **inside a runtime environment** that matches the language the script is written in.
-The runtime environment is allocated a certain amount of memory and an appropriate amount of CPU.
-The more memory you allocate, the more CPU it gets, and the more the function costs to invoke per second.
+- The runtime environment is allocated a certain amount of memory and an appropriate amount of CPU.
+- The **more memory you allocate, the more CPU it gets**, and the **more the function costs** to invoke per second.

-Lambda functions can be given an IAM role or **execution role**.
+- Lambda functions can be given an **IAM role**, in this case it's called **Execution Role** (similar how there's Instance Role for EC2)
-The execution role is passed into the runtime environment.
+  - The execution role is passed into the runtime environment.
-Whenever that function executes, the code inside has access to whatever permissions the role's permission policy provides.
+  - Whenever that function executes, the code inside has access to whatever permissions the role's permission policy provides.

-Lambda can be invoked in an **event-driven** or **manual** way.
+- Lambda can be invoked in an **event-driven** or **manual** way.
-Each time you invoke a lambda function, the environment provided is new.
+  - Each time you invoke a lambda function, the environment provided is new.
-Never store anything inside the runtime environment, it is ephemeral.
+  - **Never** store anything inside the runtime environment, it is ephemeral.

-Lambda functions by default are public services and can access any websites.
+- Lambda functions by default are **public services** and can **access any websites**
-By default they cannot access private VPC resources, but can be configured to do so if needed.
-Once configured, they can only access resources within a VPC.
+  - By default they **cannot access private VPC resources**, but **can be configured to do so** if needed.
+  - Once configured, they can only access resources within a VPC.
-Unless you have configured your VPC to have all of the configuration needed to have public internet access or access to the AWS public space endpoints, then the Lambda will not have access.
+  - Unless you have configured your VPC to have all of the infra/configuration needed to allow resources to have public internet access or access to the AWS public space endpoints, then the Lambda will not have that access.

+- The Lambda runtime is **stateless**, so you should **always use AWS services for input and output**
+  - e.g. DynamoDB or S3
-The Lambda runtime is stateless, so you should always use AWS services for input and output.
-Something like DynamoDB or S3.
-If a Lambda is invoked by an event, it gets details of the event given to it at startup.
+  - If a Lambda is invoked by an event, it gets details of the event given to it at startup.

-Lambda functions can run up to 15 minutes.
-That is the max limit.
+- Lambda functions can run **up to 15 minutes**.
+That is the **max limit**!!!!
+  - if the computation is less than 15 minutes, default to using Lambda

 #### Key Considerations

-- Currently 15 min execution limit.
+- Currently **15 min execution limit**
-- Assume each execution gets a new runtime environment.
+- Assume **each execution** gets a **new runtime environment**
-- Use the execution role which is assumed when needed.
+- Use the **Execution Role** which is assumed when the function is executed
-- Always load data from other services from public APIs or S3.
+- Always **load data in and out of other services** (public APIs or AWS services)
-- Store data to other services (e.g. S3).
-- 1M free requests and 400,000 GB-seconds of compute per month.
+- **Free tier: 1M requests and 400,000 GB-seconds of compute per month**
+- Really **cost-effective**!!!

 ### CloudWatch Events and EventBridge